Detin85/Dino-Game/README.md

 # Dino-Game

-The dinosaur game that appear when the when go offline.
+The dinosaur game that appear when browser go offline.